 Additionally, activated charcoal can interfere with the absorption of nutrients, supplements and interfere with prescription medications.
 Take activated charcoal 90 minutes to two hours prior to meals, supplements and prescription medications.
 Potential adverse interactions with the following drugs can occur: (12)

 - Naltrexone (used for alcohol and opioid dependence)

 - Morphine Sulfate Liposome

 Where to Buy Activated Charcoal

-When selecting activated charcoal for any of the uses above, it’s vital that you know what it’s made from.
+When selecting activated charcoal products for any of the uses above, it’s vital that you know what it’s made from.
 Not all activated charcoal supplements are created equally.

 Look for activated charcoal made from coconut shells or identified wood species that have ultra-fine grains.
-In the powdered form, many products have added artificial sweeteners to make them more palatable; avoid these.
+In the activated charcoal powdered form, many products have added artificial sweeteners to make them more palatable; avoid these.

 Artificial sweeteners are loaded with chemicals, and frankly it doesn’t make sense to take activated charcoal to rid your body of chemicals and toxins if it’s loaded with chemicals.
 Sweeten it naturally if desired with fresh juice or one of the natural sweeteners I recommend.